 The fact that the plant was in the process of decommissioning at the time of the incident raises specific questions about whether proper safety protocols were followed during that phase of operations, whether workers were adequately trained and equipped for the chemical handling procedures being carried out, and whether management was aware of the risks associated with mixing the chemicals involved.

-Community members who were not employees of the plant but who suffered harm from the gas release may have separate claims rooted in premises liability, negligence, or toxic tort law.
-West Virginia law recognizes that companies operating hazardous facilities have a duty of care not only to their workers but also to neighboring residents and emergency responders who may be placed in harm’s way by their operations.
+Community members who were not employees of the plant but who suffered harm from the gas release may have separate claims rooted in premises liability.
+West Virginia law recognizes that companies operating hazardous facilities have a duty of care not only to their workers but also to neighboring residents and emergency responders who may be placed in harm's way by their operations.

 For families of the two workers who lost their lives, wrongful death claims may provide a legal path to compensation for the financial and emotional losses their families will bear.

-Industrial accidents and toxic exposure cases are among the most technically demanding categories of personal injury litigation.
-Building a successful case requires an understanding of industrial safety regulations, chemical toxicology, engineering standards, and the complex web of corporate relationships that often exist between plant operators, parent companies, contractors, and equipment manufacturers.
+Industrial accidents and toxic exposure cases are among the most technically demanding claims and building a successful case requires an understanding of industrial safety regulations, and the complex web of corporate relationships that often exist between plant operators and equipment manufacturers.

-Our firm works with leading experts in toxicology, industrial safety, and occupational medicine to build cases that withstand scrutiny and deliver real results.
-We know how to investigate the chain of events that leads to a catastrophic industrial accident, identify all responsible parties, and pursue full and fair compensation for our clients.
+Our firm works with leading experts in toxicology to build cases that withstand scrutiny and deliver real results.
+We know how to investigate the chain of events that leads to a catastrophic industrial accident, and pursue full and fair compensation for our clients.